Thevoidis/thevoidis.github.io/content/blogs/The Reason For Creating Another Blog.md

 date = 2025-02-27T17:23:05+05:30
 +++

 Just to get this out of the picture.
-I already have another website at devanand-pa.github.io
+I already have another [site](devanand-pa.github.io)

 However, that one was meant to be a personal portfolio of sorts.
 But now I realize that I have no use of a personal portfolio.
 It's not like I'm going to get a job anyway, so why bother with one.
 I don't think I'll live for long, so I decided to do whatever I liked until I died.